-- S.6.
-Denominator Statement (Brief, narrative description of the target population being measured) - All patients aged 18 years and older with a diagnosis of heart failure with a current or prior LVEF < 40% - S.7.
-Denominator Details (All information required to identify and calculate the target population/denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)
+S.6.
+Denominator Statement (Brief, narrative description of the target population being measured)

+All patients aged 18 years and older with a diagnosis of coronary artery disease seen within a 12-month period who also have a prior (within the past 3 years) MI or a current or prior LVEF < 40%

+S.7.
+Denominator Details (All information required to identify and calculate the target population/denominator such as definitions, time period for data collection, specific data collection items/responses, code/value sets - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b.)